chiragtalsaniya/android-list-detail-screen/README.md

-# Android Assignment - Chirag Talsaniya
+# Android List Detail App - Chirag Talsaniya

 An Android app that fetches and displays **used car listings** from the  endpoint and supports **offline caching**.
 Built with **Kotlin**, **MVVM + Clean Architecture**, **Koin DI**, **Jetpack Compose + Navigation**, and demonstrates **both Coroutines and RxJava** for async work.